lxRbckl/Project-Maximus/README.md

 ## Project-Maximus
 > Get the live feed of a USB camera and interact with GPIO pins with a Dash UI.
+Spring 2021.

 ### Installation
 ```